Argyll & The Islands

-have a larger coastline than that of France, and are regarded by many as one of the finest sailing areas in the world.
+Argyll and the Islands have a larger coastline than that of France, and are regarded by many as one of the finest sailing areas in the world.
 The plethora of islands ensures that sheltered waters are always available for a pleasant day sail, whilst for those seeking greater adventure it is also possible to undertake longer coastal and offshore passages.
 The region has much to offer the visiting sailor, with a wide variety of sheltered anchorages together with many moorings, harbours and marinas.
 In recent years the facilities available have seen dramatic improvements with the installation of several pontoon systems with associated facilities in some of the areas more remote lochs and harbours creating an excellent chain of facilities stretching far to the North.
-The area is home to all the animals featured in Scotland’s Big 5 during the Year of Natural Scotland 2013 and offers all visitors an excellent chance to see them all in their natural habitats.
+The area is home to all the animals featured in Scotland’s Big 5 (Golden Eagles, Red Squirrels, Red Deer, Otters, and Harbour Seals) and offers all visitors an excellent chance to see them all in their natural habitats.

 Those arriving from the Irish Sea via the North Channel and Mull of Kintyre, or those visiting from Northern Ireland, will usually sail north via the Sound of Jura.
 They will often make their first landfall at Islay, Jura or Gigha.
 All three islands have mooring facilities for the visiting sailor, whilst Islay also boasts pontoon facilities at Port Ellen.
 Jura (Island of Deer) also has new pontoons at Craighouse (suitable for dinghies) and has upgraded the 16 moorings in the bay.
 Both Islay and Jura are well known for their distilleries; Islay has a total of eight and Jura has one, most of which have their own moorings or small pontoons for visiting boats.
 The more pastoral island of Gigha has a reputation for fine sandy beaches, and in recent years has also upgraded the offerings for visiting sailors with a large number of serviced moorings and a short stay pontoon planned for 2014.